kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/Remember.md

 does not just require two times over the heap, requires multiple scans over the heap.
 That is, 1 for marking, 1 for computing the positions where the blocks will be moved to be contigous, 2nd update the internal pointers to the objects, and third actually moving the objects.

 # Type compatability
 The types are the same but has different formal definition.
-Meaning that if a and b both have the type C, they are formally different but are considered to be the same if not looking at the stored data. type compatability is when a type can be used anywhere another type can be used.
+Meaning that if a and b both have the type C, they are formally different but are considered to be the same if not looking at the stored data. **two types are the equivalent if they formally different but can be considered interchangeable**

+type compatability is when a type can be used anywhere another type can be used.
 This does not go both ways.
 I.e a subtype can be used where a supertype is needed, but not the other way around. read [[mockup_exam_answers.pdf#page=5]]